 Goal setting needs to come from within.

-Spoiler alert – if you are carrying around baggage from the past or disempowering thoughts like, “I’m too young, I’m too old, I tried before and failed, I don’t have a college degree,” blah, blah, blah, you will stay stuck.
+Spoiler alert – if you are carrying around baggage from the past or disempowering thoughts like, “I’m too young, I’m too old, I tried before and failed, I don’t have a college degree,” blah, blah, blah, you will become stuck.

 If you have been deeply wounded, abandoned, abused, or suffered any kind of trauma you have tucked away, until you heal from those wounds and expose the darkness to the light, you won’t be effective.